Shaken Dynamics on the 3-D Cubic Lattice: Proofs of the main results

 \subsection{Proof of theorem~\ref{thm:low_temp_regime}}

-We want to show that the mean value of a spin, in the low temperature regime, at the centre of the lattice depends on the boundary conditions in the case of finite volume and continues to depend on the boundary even in the limit of infinite volume.We interpret this as the fact that the system is in the ordered phase.
+We want to show that the mean value of a spin, in the low temperature regime, at the centre of the lattice depends on the boundary conditions in the case of finite volume and continues to depend on the boundary even in the limit of infinite volume.
+We interpret this as the fact that the system is in the ordered phase.
 Of course if we have a external magnetic field different from zero, all spins follow the orientation of such external field.\\ So to study the spontaneous behavior of the system, we go back to Hamiltonian \eqref{equation1}, \eqref{equation2} and set $\lambda = 0$.
 Moreover, from now on, we fix the external spins of $\Lambda$ (that we denote by $\partial^{ext}\Lambda$) to assume the value $+1$ that is we impose $+1$ boundary conditions.
-We have \\ From Proposition~\ref{proposition1} it follows: \\ with \\ where $B^+_{\Lambda}$ is the set of all nearest neighbors pairs in $\Lambda \cup \partial^{ext}\Lambda$: \\ From now on, for convenience, we will omit the over-script $+$ in the Hamiltonian, that is, from now on $H$ is $H^+$.\\
+We have \\ From Proposition~\ref{proposition1} it follows: \\ with \\ where $B^+_{\Lambda}$ is the set of all nearest neighbors pairs in $\Lambda \cup \partial^{ext}\Lambda$:

+From now on, for convenience, we will omit the over-script $+$ in the Hamiltonian, that is we write $H$ in place of $H^+$.

 From Lemma~\ref{lemma1}, we have:

 where: